 Postural and Reaching Control Training using Trunk-Support-Trainer (TruST)

-The RoAR lab is focused on developing innovative robots and methods to help humans relearn, restore, or improve functional movements.
-It is housed both in the Engineering and Medical campuses of Columbia University.
-Led by Dr. Sunil Agrawal, the lab works actively with clinical faculty from Columbia University Medical Center and hospitals around New York City.
+The ROAR Lab focuses on developing innovative robotic technologies and methods to help people relearn, restore, and improve functional movement.
+Led by Dr. Sunil Agrawal, the lab is based across Columbia University’s engineering and medical campuses and works closely with clinical faculty at Columbia University Medical Center and hospitals throughout New York City.